Steven Van Zandt: Hotel Cæsar

 In 2010, Van Zandt appeared as himself in the Norwegian soap opera Hotel Cæsar, broadcast on Norway's biggest commercial channel TV2 Norway.

 Lilyhammer

-In 2011, he starred in, co-wrote, and was the executive producer for an English and Norwegian language series entitled Lilyhammer, the first original Netflix series that was produced in collaboration with Norwegian broadcaster NRK.
+In 2011, Van Zandt starred in, co-wrote, and was the executive producer for an English and Norwegian language series titled Lilyhammer, the first original Netflix series that was produced in collaboration with Norwegian broadcaster NRK.
 The name recalls the city of Lillehammer, which hosted the 1994 Winter Olympics.
 On the show, Van Zandt portrays a Sopranos-like role of an ex-mafioso who enters the witness protection program and flees to Norway to escape a colleague against whom he testified.
 The show premiered on NRK television on January 25, 2012, with an audience of 998,000 viewers (one fifth of Norway's population), and ran for three seasons before being cancelled in 2015.

 The Irishman

 Van Zandt appears in the Martin Scorsese-produced gangster epic The Irishman as singer Jerry Vale, lip-syncing Vale's Al Di La.